-- I use a toothbrush (small soft human on) Never use human toothpaste.
+- I use a toothbrush (a small soft human one).
+Never use human toothpaste.
 You can purchase "doggie" toothpaste from your local vet clinic.

-- Start cleaning your puppy's teeth at an early age so he /she will learn to accept this procedure as normal.
-Dirty teeth will cause early tooth loss and may also lead to many health problems.
+- Start cleaning your puppy's teeth early so he /she will learn to accept this procedure as normal.
+Dirty teeth will cause early tooth loss and lead to many health problems.

 - Pomeranian teeth care will only take you a few minutes weekly.

-I do not recommend dog chews, pigs ears etc for small dogs like Pomeranians.
-A large raw bone from your butcher is a much safer option.
+I do not recommend dog chews, pigs ears, etc., for small dogs like Pomeranians.
+A sizeable raw bone from your butcher is a much safer option.

-- Pomeranian Puppies should be groomed from an early age so they learn to welcome all the attention.
+- Pomeranian Puppies should be groomed from an early age, so they learn to welcome all attention.

-- The double coat of the Pomeranian does not require as much attention as some of the other coated breeds but nevertheless he does require regular grooming, at least 2 or 3 times a week if not daily.
+- The double coat of the Pomeranian does not require as much attention as some of the other coated breeds, but he does require regular grooming, at least 2 or 3 times a week, if not daily.

 - Teach your baby from a young age to accept and enjoy being groomed

-- Start by laying puppy on his/her back on your lap, talk soothingly and brush, paying attention to areas that matt quickly like behind ears, armpits etc.
+- Start by laying the puppy on his/her back on your lap, talk soothingly, and brush, paying attention to areas that matt quickly, like behind the ears, armpits, etc.

 - Occasional bathing is recommended with a shampoo formulated for dogs.
 A tearless puppy shampoo is probably the best to use.
 Your vet will have suitable puppy shampoos available.

 - Do not use talcum powder as a dry cleaning method to clean your Pomeranian.
-Talcum powder is very drying and has been known to cause respiratory problems in small puppies and allergies when a scented version of the powder is used.
-Think of the size of your puppy and the amount of powder that is used.
+Talcum powder is very drying and has been known to cause respiratory problems in small puppies and allergies when a scented powder is used.
+Think of the size of your puppy and the amount of powder used.